Vladimir Alexeyevich Kornilov: Rest of the War

 Sometime after the Battle against the Pervaz-Bahri, Kornilov was sent as reinforcement for Nakhimov's squadron.
 Kornilov arrived around the end of the Battle of Sinop, where he chased the Ottoman frigate Taif after it departed for Istanbul.
 However, the frigate got away.

 During the Crimean War, Kornilov was responsible for the defence of Sevastopol.
 He was killed early in the siege and was buried in the Admirals' Burial Vault.

 Legacy

 In the 1890s a statue of Kornilov alongside Pavel Nakhimov was put up in Sevastopol.
+A bust portraying Russian admirals and sailors from the Crimean War, including Vladimir Alexeyevich, was erected at Sevastopol Park after renovations in 2008.